xyksolutions1/container-openldap-fusiondirectory/README.md

 To get access to the image use your container orchestrator to pull from the following locations:

 ```
-ghcr.io/nfrastack/container-openldap-fusiondirectory:(image_tag)
-docker.io/nfrastack/openldap-fusiondirectory:(image_tag)
+ghcr.io/nfrastack/container-openldap-fusiondirectory:<branch>-(image_tag)
+docker.io/nfrastack/openldap-fusiondirectory:<branch>-(image_tag)
 ```

 Image tag syntax is:

-`<image>:<optional tag>-<optional_distribution>_<optional_distribution_variant>`
+`<image>:<optional tag>`

 Example:

-`ghcr.io/nfrastack/container-openldap-fusiondirectory:latest` or

-`ghcr.io/nfrastack/container-openldap-fusiondirectory:1.0` or optionally
+`ghcr.io/nfrastack/container-openldap-fusiondirectory:2.6-1.5-latest` or

-`ghcr.io/nfrastack/container-openldap-fusiondirectory:1.0-alpine` or optinally
+`ghcr.io/nfrastack/container-openldap-fusiondirectory:2.6-1.5-1.0` or

-`ghcr.io/nfrastack/container-openldap-fusiondirectory:alpine`

-- `latest` will be the most recent commit
+* `latest` will be the most recent commit
+* Branch refers to the git branch you are working with and relates to the openldap-fusiondirectory main versiion.
-- An optional `tag` may exist that matches the [CHANGELOG](CHANGELOG.md) - These are the safest
+* An otpional `tag` may exist that matches the [CHANGELOG](CHANGELOG.md) - These are the safest.
-- If it is built for multiple distributions there may exist a value of `alpine` or `debian`
-- If there are multiple distribution variations it may include a version - see the registry for availability
+* If there are multiple distribution variations it may include a version - see the registry for availability.

 Have a look at the container registries and see what tags are available.